aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 If in BACKWARDSEARCH, the automaton is reversed
 The last step is to minimize the automaton (Brzozowski algorithm)

-inside the buildAutomaton opertion, new state and transition are created.
+inside the buildAutomaton operation, new state and transition are created.

 TransitionUnit *transition = createTransition(automatonString,language,activeEntityGroups);
 finalState = a.addState()